 Preference test and A/B testing are two common methodologies for testing your digital products.
 A lot of people use the two terms interchangeably when they mean one or the other, which is wrong as they are two different methods.

 This article discusses what each of these testing methods is, when to use them, and how they differ from one another.
+And in case you don’t feel like reading, check out this short video where Charli compares the methods!

 A test in which participants are given two options and asked to select between them.
 This is a helpful UX testing method since participants go beyond merely selecting a choice by being asked why they chose that particular option.